Education and Behavioral Sciences

 Thom Dunn has been on faculty at the University of Northern Colorado since 2000.
 A Colorado native, Dr. Dunn returned to the state in 1999 after completing a Ph.D. in clinical neuropsychology at the University of Cincinnati and clinical internship at the Salt Lake City VA Medical Center.

 Professor Dunn is internationally known for his pioneering research on the study of pathologically healthful eating.
 His research has been reported by such media outlets such as the Wall Street Journal, CNN, NPR, the BBC, Popular Science, and the CBC.
+Recently, Dr. Dunn has started to write about best practices for addressing behavioral emergencies by first responders

 In addition to his teaching and research activities, Dr. Dunn dedicates a small amount of time as an active clinical psychologist at Denver Health Medical Center.
 He serves as a faculty member to the University of Colorado’s Medical School’s psychosomatic medicine fellowship program.
 He also sits on Denver Health’s bioethics committee and is the chair of the Colorado Psychological Association’s Ethics Committee.